 [Context] shared=network;ipc; sockets=x11;pulseaudio; devices=dri; filesystems=xdg-run/pipewire-0;/tmp;host;

 If you already see pulseaudio, Flatpak permissions are not the blocker.
-Move on to Audacity’s input device and host settings inside the app.
+Move on to Audacity’s input device settings inside the app and use Transport > Rescan Audio Devices if the device list is stale.

 snap connections audacity | grep "audio-record"